-Tire Repair & Tire Service
+Tire Repair in Lynchburg & Forest

 At Harris Tire we offer both tire repair and tire service when you need it.
 In fact we’ll bring the air pressure to you when you get stuck with a flat tire at no charge!
 Flat tires are very inconvenient.
 While there is little you can do to prevent a flat tire, you can help minimize the hassle and damage to your tire by being prepared.

 - A properly inflated spare tire

 - A lug wrench

 - Something to brace the tire against to prevent rolling